lorikayman/RebisTheory/src/lib/rebis_theory.md

   Goddess Tiamat is associated with the primordial chaos and sea, but only later she is described as a serpent.
 She was defeated by Marduk, the god of thunderstorms.
 After her defeat, _her body was split by Marduk in two halves.
 From them, heavens and earth were created_ -- another creation myth.

   The interpretation of Goddess Tiamat as a dragon was a later development, but it is one interpretation that has settled in popular culture, specifically in the universe of "Dungeons and Dragons".
-We believe this is important, as is known that some inspiration from a existing fictional works were initially taken as the inspiration, later developed and build upon: `Haven's original look resembled something similar to a Ald'ruhn from The Elder Scrolls: Morrowind.
+While it is not particularly important development, it is known that some inspiration from existing fictional works was present in some capacity, initially taken as inspiration, later developed and build upon: `Haven's original look resembled something similar to a Ald'ruhn from The Elder Scrolls: Morrowind.
 As you might imagine, it really didn't look right` ([10 things you didn't know about Spiral Knights](https://forums.spiralknights.com/en/node/20773)).
-It is also in relation to the lore of Elder Scroll, dragons are considered primordial entities, responsible for the existence and form of its cosmology, and later being hunted by Nords, who initially were worshipping dragons.
+It is also in relation to the cosmogony of Elder Scrolls, dragons are considered primordial entities, responsible for the existence and form of its universe, which may be the other, more plausible, candidate for the proposed worldbuilding.

 Those implications of dragons' lifespan, or at least longevity of their armor are also hinted at in `An armored scale from what was thought to be an extinct creature` ([Dragon Scale](https://wiki.spiralknights.com/Dragon_Scale)), as dragons from the perspective and knowledge of the world of Spiral Order were extinct -- as if dragons are found on Cradle.
 We do not have a visual evidence of dragons' presence on Cradle.